 3. Another possibility is that you have duct leaks in your duct system, specifically on the return side, so your AC system is pulling in dusty, dirty, attic air and pushing it throughout your duct system and into your home.

-Whether you’re suffering from the effects of poor indoor air quality, or you just want to make sure that your AC is helping to keep you comfortable in your home, talk to the experts at Ideal Energy today.
+Whether you’re suffering from the effects of poor indoor air quality, or you just want to make sure that your AC is helping to keep you comfortable in your home, talk to the experts at Ideal Air Conditioning and Insulation today.

 If your AC is short cycling, it usually means your AC is oversized and too big for your Chandler home!
 When an AC is too big for the space it’s conditioning, it will turn on, and then turn off again shortly after, typically within less than 10 minutes of cooling, because it will reach the desired temperature level very quickly.
 What this creates are uneven temperatures in your home (because your AC isn’t running long enough to push cool, conditioned air into every corner), and added wear and tear on your equipment because it will be turning on and off much more frequently than a properly sized and designed system would be.